Ipswich fans speaks out about Keane confrontation and how he "ruined" his club - TribalFootball.com

-Ipswich fans speaks out about Keane confrontation and how he "ruined" his club
+Ipswich fan speaks out about Keane confrontation and how he "ruined" his club

 Keane was performing punditry duties with the rest of his Sky Sports colleagues on the side of the pitch pre-game.